Police: Young sisters charged in brother's fatal shooting

 Yesterday morning, the family home was still cordoned off by crime scene tape.
 The family lives off a dirt road in rural Columbia County.
 A red truck and a car were parked outside the house, parked near a lawn mower and a scattering of children's toys.
 Few other houses are nearby.

 White Springs police said they began looking for the girls late Monday night after a tip from the mother of a friend of the younger sister.
 The friend had received a "weird phone call" from the girl, saying she had run away and needed someone to pick her up from a Dollar General store, according to a police report.
-When the woman arrived, she found the older sister there, too.
+When the woman arrived, she found the older

 The older girl remarked that something might have been wrong with another sibling at home, officers Brad Meeks and Joseph Dyess noted in their report.
 The teen told the officers that her parents weren't expected home until 5 a.m.
 Tuesday.

 As she spoke, she applied make-up and "would not maintain eye contact and appeared emotionless", the officers wrote.

 But soon, she started crying and told the officers that her brother had beaten her, thrown her into her bedroom, and locked the door.
 She told officers that when he went to sleep, her younger sister unlocked the door.
 The teen said she then shot her brother, according to the report.

 The teen told authorities the weapon was on a blanket in the hallway.
 Deputies found the brother dead in the living room.

 A younger sibling, age three, also was in the home at the time and was in state custody Wednesday.
 The agency is working with deputies to determine what happened and to

 help the surviving siblings, Department of Children and Families spokesman John Harrell said.
 He said state law prohibited him from releasing details of any past incidents the family might have had with the department.